Skip to content

 In conclusion, a finite state machine is a tool for modelling a situation at a more abstract level than a flow diagram.

-For more information see also the technical note " A Flowchart is not a State Machine"
+For more information, refer to the technical note “A Flowchart is not a State Machine”.

 Q5.
-I thought FSM were only used when parsing "regular expressions" or in other words as the front end of a compiler.
+I thought FSM were only used when parsing “regular expressions” or in other words as the front end of a compiler?

-A. This is a major application for state machines in software development, and is well explained in textbooks about compiler writing.
+This is a major application for state machines in software development, and is well explained in textbooks about compiler writing.
 But the state machine for analysis of text is quite differently oriented from that one would use for an industrial control system.
-It is generally fairly simple in structure, even though it will use recursion, and has "final states" which express that some patterns have been found.
+It is generally fairly simple in structure, even though it will use recursion, and has “final states” which express that some patterns have been found.
 It is an isolated module, which works like any other procedure in that it accepts an input, and gives a result back.
-It functions in a cosy environment.
+It functions in a cozy environment.

 A control system, on the other hand, will require quite complex state machines, and these will have to deal with various malfunctions and problems of the real physical world.
 Error handling causes an increase in the number of states, and in order to deal with large systems, a number of FSM should be used, and arranged to operate in a hierarchy.